In Vitro Fertilization

 - Cervical factors

 - Male factors, such as low sperm count or poor-quality sperm

-- Still not being able to become pregnant
+- Inability to become pregnant after treatment

 - Having multiple babies

-, when the embryo develops outside the uterus
+The embryo develops outside the uterus—ectopic pregnancy

 - Anesthesia-related problems